 Primarily, the requirement for the new Mercury Theatre website had to allow them more control over the content, giving them access to more options and specifically allowing them to include media-rich content such as video.
 Naturally, like all of our websites, it also had to work responsively across multiple devices.

 With a brief overview of the sitemap, we began with a wireframe design showing how the navigation and content will roughly be displayed, specifically on mobile and desktop.

 Liaising with the Theatre’s team throughout the process, we soon moved onto design.
-With time against us, we made the decision to stick to the modular feel of the wireframe, allowing text, image and colour define the layout.
+With time against us, we made the decision to stick to the modular feel of the wireframe, allowing the text, image and colour to define the layout.

-Our talented team of developers, were tasked to not only integrate the existing ticketing system into the website CMS, but utilise it for Mercury Rising’s illustrated donation page.
-Whereby the user would click on a part of the building and select the type of donation they wish to make, whether it be for a lighting rig or for some additional seating.
-Making the donation experience more rewarding and interactive for the user.
+We designed a logotype featuring these brand statements, shaping the ethos of Mercury Rising.
+Our talented team of developers were tasked to not only integrate the existing ticketing system into the website CMS, but also utilise it for Mercury Rising’s illustrated donation page whereby the user would click on a part of the building and select the type of donation they wished to make — whether it be for a lighting rig or for some additional seating.
+This helped to make the donation experience more rewarding and interactive for the user.

 The site was brought to the Houses of Parliament for its official launch by the Minister of State for Culture, Matt Hancock MP, and you can read about that here.

 Following on from the success of Mercury Rising campaign, their next move was for covertly relocating the theatre, so it could continue its business whilst the refurb takes place.